hku-ect/BioData-Interfaces/HeartLive/README.md

 Troughs reset peak-detection and vice versa.
 The peaks and troughs are sent to a ranger sub patch for the range of visualisations.
 You can set the range manually or by clicking on "3. set range for visualisation".
 ![ranged-heart-visualisation](https://raw.githubusercontent.com/hku-ect/BioData-Interfaces/master/HeartLive/ranged-heart-visualisation.png)

+# HeartLive fft basic analysis

+a very simple fft-analysis max patch is included as well for further elaboration.
+The data of only the first few bins of the FFT are currently used (as the heartlive signal will only have information in the very low frequency domain).
+This will result in better visualisations and better results.